GeetKaushik/LearningJS/README.md

 - ### Projects
   - `BgSwitcher` - A Simple Project for switching between background colors
   - `BMICalculator` - A Simple Project for creating a BMI calculator
+  - `DigitalClock` - A Simple Project for creating a Digital Clock